What is a Black Tea Rinse

 Rosemary is a unique herb that natural queens swear by.
 You’ve probably heard of massaging rosemary oil into the scalp to grow hair, right?

-Simply add two teaspoons of rosemary essential oil to your cup and let it steep along with the black tea bags.
+Simply add 5-8 drops of rosemary essential oil to your cup and let it steep along with the black tea bags.
 A black tea rinse may become one of your favorites when it comes to root stimulation and thicker hair.

 Even if your concern is only to soften and strengthen, this quick remedy may be the answer you’re looking for.
 What do you think?